zowe/zowe-install-packaging/bin/README.md

 - `ZWE_CORE_COMPONENTS` is a constant holds names of core components.
 - `ZWE_RUN_ON_ZOS` indicates if current is running on z/OS.
 If yes, the value is `true`.
 - `ZWE_PWD` indicates which directory the user is located when executing `zwe` command.
+- `ZWE_CONTAINER_COMPONENT_ID` indicates the component ID of current container.
+This variable is only applicable to Zowe running in container.
+- `ZWE_LOG_LEVEL_ZWELS` is the log level defined in zowe.yaml `zowe.launchScript.logLevel`.
+Default value is `INFO`.
+This configuration is case insensitive.

 ### Global shell environment variables